create3000/x_ite/docs/_posts/components/Time/TimeSensor.md

 TimeSensor continuously generates events as time passes.
 Typical use: ROUTE thisTimeSensorDEF.fraction_changed TO someInterpolatorDEF.set_fraction.
 Interchange profile hint: TimeSensor may be ignored if cycleInterval \< 0.01 second.

-The TimeSensor node belongs to the **Time** component level **1** and its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The TimeSensor node belongs to the **Time** component and requires level **1**, its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy